mgeitz/albumfs/README.md

 Formatting a filesystem wipes each available least significant bit in the images provided, similarly removing a file wipes its data and shifts the filesystem if there is a hole.
 All files in the filesystem have permissions of 644 and cannot be edited, but can be read, renamed, deleted, and copied.

+The [wiki](https://github.com/mgeitz/albumfs/wiki) contains an implementation summary and some additional details.

 ### Dependencies
 * libfuse-dev